-To enable using the special management port numbers to connect to individual FIMs and FPMs, the mgmt interface must be connected to a network, have a valid IP address, and have management or administrative access enabled.
-To block access to the special management port numbers, disconnect the mgmt interface from a network, configure the mgmt interface with an invalid IP address, or disable management or administrative access for the mgmt interface.
+To enable using the special management port numbers to connect to individual FIMs and FPMs, the SLBC management interface must be connected to a network, have a valid IP address, and have management or administrative access enabled.
+To block access to the special management port numbers, disconnect the mgmt interface from a network, configure the SLBC management interface with an invalid IP address, or disable management or administrative access for the SLBC management interface.

-For example, if the mgmt interface IP address is 192.168.1.99, you can connect to the GUI of the FPM in slot 3 using the mgmt interface IP address followed by the special port number, for example:
+You can connect to the GUI of CLI of individual FIMs or FPMs using the SLBC management interface IP address followed by a special port number.
+For example, if the SLBC management interface IP address is 192.168.1.99, to connect to the GUI of the FPM in slot 3, browse to:

+'''

 https://192.168.1.99:44303

+'''